 About Raymond M. Blake

 Raymond M. Blake, CPA, is a Director in the Nonprofit, Government & Healthcare Group at Marks Paneth LLP.
-Mr. Blake has more than 14 years of extensive accounting, auditing and consulting experience serving both for-profit and not-for-profit organizations.
-He has planned, coordinated and conducted audits of nonprofit organizations, including social service organizations, childcare service organizations, rehabilitation facilities, and fundraising and membership organizations, including those requiring audits pursuant to OMB Circular A-133 and now under the...
+Mr. Blake has more than 15 years of extensive accounting, auditing and consulting experience serving both for-profit and not-for-profit organizations.
+He has planned, coordinated and conducted audits of nonprofit organizations, including social service organizations, childcare service organizations, rehabilitation facilities, and fundraising and membership organizations, including those requiring Single Audits in accordance with Government Auditing Standards and the...
 READ MORE +